mereena-saju/Weather-Journal-App/README.md

 This project's goal is to create an asynchronous web app that uses API and user data to dynamically update the UI.

 ## PreRequisite Knowledge
--Asynchronous JavaScript
+- Asynchronous JavaScript
--JavaScript Promises
+- JavaScript Promises
--Node
+- Node
--Express
+- Express
--Concept of async and await
+- Concept of async and await
--JSON
+- JSON
--Use of Fetch
+- Use of Fetch
--GET and POST
+- GET and POST
--Chaining Promises
+- Chaining Promises

 ## Installation
 1. Install node to local machine.